 Lluís Juncosa.- Obviously from the Spanish Packaging Club we are going to make an important policy of promotion and launch of the manual.
 The book is aimed at the entire Hispanic market which allows us to expand territory and make it known beyond our borders.
 At the moment, the manual is already available through our website www.clubespanoldelpackaging.org and also through the web of Graphispack Association, www.graphispack.org,which has been the driving force of the Club and which for decades has brought together a large number of companies in the sector and, together with Fira de Barcelona, also a sponsor of the Club, organizes and collaborates in different professional salons such as Hispack.

-Also during the next months, from the Club is planned to initiate a series of visits to companies in the sector to publicize the manual among its managers and workers explaining everything involved in following the book and obtaining the certificate.
+Also during the next months, the Club is planning to initiate a series of visits to companies in the sector to publicize the manual among its managers and workers explaining everything involved in following the book and obtaining the certificate.
 On the other hand, we will also visit schools that offer professional modules in packaging, such as the Escola Antoni Algueró, and we will promote it in the national and international halls where we have presence.

 When is the Spanish Packaging Club?